Michigan State informs coach Mel Tucker it intends to fire him amid sexual harassment investigation

 In a statement last week, Tucker said the allegation was "completely false."
 He admitted to having a "late-night intimate conversation" with Tracy but claims it was a mutual and "private event between two adults living at opposite ends of the country."

-Tucker also claimed he and his wife were estranged "for a long time."
+Tucker also claimed he and his wife were estranged for a period of time.

-In a letter to Tucker, MSU Athletics says a contract could be terminated early if the coach "engages in any conduct with constitutes moral turpitude or which, in the university's reasonable judgment, would tend to bring public disrespect, contempt or ridicule upon the university."
+However, MSU said in the letter to Tucker: "Your comments about the vendor's 'a**,' admitted to flirtation, and act of masturbating on the phone with the vendor, while married, amount to moral turpitude."

-Despite Tucker's claims, the university says his admitting to conduct constitutes "moral turpitude."
+In response to Tucker, Tracy accused him of "delaying and trying to stop the investigative process since the beginning."

 for more features.